iontodirel/libaprstrack/README.md

 At the moment the library is not supported on the Arduino platform.

-The Arduino platform has limited C++ support.
-The toolchain is outdated (2014) and limited to C++ 11.
-There is no C++ standard library support, and AndroidSTL does not work with the Arduino IDE 2.0.
+The Arduino platform has limited C++ 20 support.
+Depending on the board used, the toolchain might be outdated (2014) and limited to C++ 11.
+There isn't always C++ standard library availability, and AndroidSTL does not work with the Arduino IDE 2.0.

 ### Integration with CMake